 “Can’t find project or library”

-You may receive this error if Access can’t find file within reference list.
-Often file is observed as Missing in dialog box of Reference.
-At times file exists on development PC but not on target system.
+Well, you may receive this error if Access can’t find the file within the reference list.
+Often file is observed as Missing in the dialog box of Reference.
+At times file exists on the development PC but not on the target system.

-You may come across one of error messages if you make use of User-Level Security Wizard to protect database that references libraries apart from libraries that’s involved by default.
-Suppose, reference libraries existed in unprotected database aren’t automatically formulated in new, open database.
+You may come across one of the error messages if you make use of the User-Level Security Wizard to protect a database that references libraries apart from libraries that are involved by default.
+Suppose, reference libraries exist in unprotected databases that aren’t automatically formulated in the new, open database.

 “Run-time error 5,” “Invalid process argument or call,”

-“The library that comprise of icon isn’t referenced by existing project,” or “The library which have this symbol is referenced by current project, so logo is not defined”
+“The library that comprises of the icon isn’t referenced by existing project,” or “The library which has this symbol is referenced by the current project, so the logo is not defined”

 You may receive this error messages if there’s reference to database, a type library, or object library that’s termed as Missing.